Understanding ‘whole place’ energy solutions

 - The benefits that they have brought (which may include things like reduced pressure on local power networks, lower consumer bills or energy costs, carbon emission reductions, local economic growth, reduction in fuel poverty or other beneficial social impacts).

-We will also conduct in-depth interviews with those involved in the projects in order to draw out key lessons and inform recommendations for future projects on how to link up supply, storage and demand effectively at a local level.
+CSE also conducted in-depth interviews with some of those involved in the projects in order to draw out key lessons and inform recommendations for future projects on how to link up supply, storage and demand effectively at a local level.